kimkha/loopback3-xTotalCount/README.md

 # loopback3-xTotalCount
 Add `X-Total-Count` header to all search requests for Loopback 3.0.
-It should be use on client that use [json-server](https://github.com/typicode/json-server), such as [admin-on-rest](https://github.com/marmelab/admin-on-rest)
+It should be use on client that use [json-server](https://github.com/typicode/json-server), such as [react-admin](https://github.com/marmelab/react-admin)

+## Changes in this fork:
+Added compatibility with API calls involving related models. for example:
+GET /books/{id}/chapters
+Returns the correct count result

 ## Install